Chillee/MovieRankings/musicals.md

 - The tall fate with the tamboruine was a great cast.
 She looked exactly like how I'd expect a fate to look.
 - I liked the plot point that Hades is moved by Orpheus' song, but he has trouble deciding how to proceed.
 It appears that this part deviates from the original myth where Persephone decides they can go.
 - We had front row seats, but it's clear that a few rows back would have been much better.
 We were getting seriously fogged up and subsequently blinded by the lights.
 In "Wait for Me", we were looking up at the lamps so we somewhat missed out on the choreography.
 This show would have been better to see on the mezz.

+### 1. Les Miserables
+- Watched With Katie 09/22 (West End)
+- We watched the movie version over a year ago and I was super excited to see it live (just like with JCS).
+Overall, I enjoyed the act 1 much more than act 2.
+If act 2 was as good as act 1, then this would probably be my favorite musical.
+Almost all the good songs are in the first act.
+- It's interesting that `I Dreamed a Dream` happens so earlier on.
+In my memory of the movie, it was one of the major songs, but it's actually the third song in the musical.
+- Cosett's child actor was good but didn't have a much part.
+The boy child actor had a larger role but wasn't as good.
+- I couldn't hear the lyrics of Master of the House that well.
+- I really didn't like the barricade parts.
+This is one of those scenes that's much harder to do on a stage than in a movie.
+We see the defending side of the barricade and the French army is left to our imagination.
+The gunshots are just stage lights and a bunch of loud noises.
+This was the biggest detractor of the musical.
+- I remember Javert's suicide differently because I listen to the rendition of `Stars` a lot and I think the concert bundles the song with the suicide even though they happen far apart.
+I wasn't sure how we would see it live but I loved it!
+He is on a short railing but gets pulled up.
+Then the lights make it look like he's falling.
+Really well done!
+- Unlike the movie, the opening number doesn't really give a sense for how strong JVJ is.
+It's then referenced later on when he lifts the wheelbarrow which is a bit weird.

 ### 1. Book of Mormon
 - Watched with Jenny on Broadway, 06/17 (my first live musical!)